-While details about this transfer are scant in the gazeta.ru article, such reports have also emerged from Russian-language websites critical of the Russian government.
+While details about this transfer are scant in the gazeta.ru article, such reports have also emerged from Russian-language websites critical of "He emphasized that the Wagner fighters are returning to Russia, which means that they are being transferred from foreign missions."

+the Russian government.
 The second excerpted article in the Moscow Times also claims that Africa Corps fighters are being transferred from Africa to Kursk.
 The article emphasized that Africa Corps forces were previously sent to "distant" African countries, including Mali, where the junta leader extended the group's contract.
 However, after the Russian Army's encirclement in Kursk, those same forces are needed on the Russian home front.
 It remains unclear how this massacre and the fighting in Kursk will ultimately affect Africa Corps, but it is likely Africa Corps' presence-and certainly its confidence-is less sustainable now than at any time in the recent past.